Financial reporting and accounting standards

 Financial reporting impacts

 Investors and regulators are increasingly focusing on the impact of climate change and broader environmental, social and governance (ESG) matters on the financial statements.
-We have a number of publications that will help you assessing what impact these matters may have and what disclosures you may need to make:
+Our dedicated Environmental, Social and Governance (ESG) in IFRS website has technical guidance specifically focused on the effect of ESG matters on the IFRS financial statements.

 ESG reporting